-When using a \diffr system, any element within a scene representation that can receive gradient information can be manipulated.
-When the attack surface includes white-box access to a victim model, the attacker can use the gradients of the model's loss function with respect to the scene representation to guide the manipulation.
-In this section, we discuss the different types of manipulations that can be performed on 3D scene representations, including geometry, texture, pose, illumination, and sensors.
-In our survey we found that the most common attack was on texture representations (15), while 7 attacked geometry, 5 attacked object pose, 2 attacked illumination, and 1 attacked sensors.
+\Diffr enables gradient-based manipulation of any scene elements.
+With white-box access to victim models, attackers can use loss gradients with respect to scene representations to guide such manipulations.
+This section reviews common manipulations on 3D scene representations, including geometry, texture, pose, illumination, and sensors.
+Among the surveyed works, texture attacks are the most prevalent (15) since first adversarial works were on 2D images, followed by geometry (7), pose (5), illumination (2), and sensors (1).

-\subsubsection{Attacks on Scene Geometry}
+\subsection{Attacks on Scene Geometry}

-\textbf{Mesh.} An adversarial mesh can be generated by taking a benign mesh and rendering it with a differentiable renderer to produce an image that can be used to calculate the gradients of the loss function with respect to the mesh vertices.
-The loss function is generally formulated to increase the cross-entropy loss of the ground truth label while decreasing the cross-entropy of the least-likely or target label.
-The gradients are then used to displace the vertices of the mesh in 3D space to produce an adversarial mesh that can be re-rendered to produce an adversarial input to the victim model.
-Beyond Pixel Norm-Balls \cite{liu_beyond_2019} designated the input to an image classifier to be an image $I(U,V)$ as a function of the the lighting $U$ and the geometry $V$, and use a cost function $C(I(U,V))$ that incorporates the cross-entropy loss and use their own analytically differentiable renderer to find an adversarial geometry $V'$ by the chain rule.